rberenguel/pinta/README.md

 Why? _Reasons_.

+You can find an intro video (YouTube) [here](https://www.youtube.com/watch?v=KDMp6_hqPv0).
+Make sure to switch to HD, otherwise it is hard to read.

 ## How it looks and what it does

 This is the main "example" which also serves as feature list.
 This is the state of the example